-Depression can be a consequence of unfortunate life changes or loss.
+Depression can be a consequence of experiences of loneliness, or unfortunate life changes or loss.
 Quitting alcohol after long-term heavy drinking may also cause depression.

 Alcohol covers up the symptoms of depression